ryandavidperry/COSC365-VM-Assembler/README.md

     - [ ] debug
         - [ ] Add support for hex values
 - [ ] pop
+    - [ ] Check if offset is a multiple of 4
 - [X] Binary Arithmetic
     - [X] add
     - [X] sub